Ignatius L. Donnelly: State park

 During the 1930s, an organization was formed to lobby for the creation of a state park at Donnelly's home at Nininger near Hastings, Minnesota.
 The house was still standing in 1939, but the effort failed and the house has since been demolished.

 Reception

 Donnelly's writings on Atlantis have been rejected by scholars and scientists.
 He has been described as a crank and pseudoscience promoter.
 Gordon Stein has noted that "most of what Donnelly said was highly questionable or downright wrong."

+However, Donnelly's concept of "hyperdiffusionism," which purports to detect prehistoric catastrophes in the mythologies of multiple unrelated cultures, is credited as inspiring J. R. R. Tolkien's fictional Númenor.
+In his 1939 essay "On Fairy-Stories," Tolkien gave some credence to diffusion as a source of mythology.